|

 at the seams when the

-The old Courthouse on Turmstraße now used for the City's receptions
+The old Courthouse on Turmstraße is now used for the City's receptions.

 On the agenda of the Diet is the Swiss refusal of both the Imperial Court and the Common Cent.
-For the participants of the Diet this attitude causes severe headaches or are those rather due to the bad wine that is served at the Kornhaus.
-Since no peace can be made with the Swiss the Diet instead adopts the first German ordinance on the purity of wine that threatens heavy punishment to those guilty of adulteration.
-The famous German beer purity regulation only passed in 1516, i.e. 18 years later!
+For the participants of the Diet, this attitude causes severe headaches or are those instead due to the lousy wine served at the Kornhaus.
+Since no peace can be made with the Swiss, the Diet instead adopts the first German ordinance on the purity of wine that threatens heavy punishment to those guilty of adulteration.
+The famous German beer purity regulation only passed in 1516, i.e., 18 years later!

 The Swabian War